-Our company analyzes and assesses information security risks associated with our business on an on-going basis.
+Our company analyzes and assesses information security risks associated with our business on an ongoing basis.
 As part of our program, our company routinely tests our controls and information systems.
 We also provide information security training for our salaried employees annually, conduct monthly phishing simulations, and provide periodic cybersecurity communications to all salaried employees.

 Our Board recognizes the importance of maintaining the trust and confidence of our customers, employees, and suppliers with respect to our information security and, as a part of its oversight, devotes considerable time and attention to cybersecurity.
-The Board received one comprehensive briefing on information systems and cybersecurity in 2022.
-In addition, the Audit Committee meets periodically with management to review and oversee risk exposures related to information security, cybersecurity and data protection, and the steps management has taken to monitor and control such exposures.
+The Board received one comprehensive briefing on information systems and cybersecurity in 2023, including outside legal experts in the field.
+In addition, at every meeting, the Audit Committee meets with management to review and oversee risk exposures related to information security, cybersecurity and data protection, and the steps management has taken to monitor and control such exposures.
 This includes Committee review of training, risk assessment, internal controls, security software, incident response plans and forward-looking information security strategies.
 The company also performs periodic cybersecurity assessments against nationally recognized industry standards.
 Additionally, our procedures require our Board to be notified of any material breach of our information systems.
 While the company has experienced information security incidents and attacks, and may in the future, the company has not experienced any material information security incidents or breaches.